noamraph/nixsa/README.md

 In order to allow upgrades of the `nixsa` executable itself, `nixsa-dir/bin/nixsa` is a symlink to `../nix/store/HASH-nixsa-bin-VERSION/bin/nixsa`.
 If you update the `nixsa-bin` package in the profile, Nixsa will update the `nixsa-dir/bin/nixsa` symlink accordingly.

+### Notice for Network-Attached Filesystem users

+`nixsa` uses lots of small files which means many network-attached filesystem solutions will be very slow due to metadata overheads.
+If this is the case, (e.g. on HPC cluster setups) see if you can extract and keep nixsa on a direct local storage folder, for example `/tmp`.
+Reinstalling to a temporary local disk directory is can be faster than copying many small files between storage devices.

 ## Environment variables

 Nixsa supports the following environment variables to fine tune its behavior.